incerta/schematox/README.md

 // { success: true, data: [10, 20] }
 ```

-A converter attached to a compound struct itself (its own subject, before that struct's own validation runs) and one attached to its child (e.g. every array element) are different positions and don't collide — `array(dollars).convert((s) => typeof s === 'string' ? s.split(',') : s)` splits a whole comma-separated string into an array first, and the item-level `dollars` converter still runs on each resulting element afterward.
-It doesn't mutate the struct it's called on — the original still parses without the attached converter.
+A preprocessor attached to a compound struct itself (its own subject, before that struct's own validation runs) and one attached to its child (e.g. every array element) are different positions and don't collide — `array(dollars).preprocess((s) => typeof s === 'string' ? s.split(',') : s)` splits a whole comma-separated string into an array first, and the item-level `dollars` preprocessor still runs on each resulting element afterward.
+It doesn't mutate the struct it's called on — the original still parses without the attached preprocessor.

-`.convert()` is only available through a struct — there's no equivalent for a static schema used on its own, since a converter's position is only meaningful relative to a specific struct's composition. `record()`'s `key` schema doesn't support a custom converter either — record keys are always plain strings already, and only the built-in string table applies to them.
+`.preprocess()` is only available through a struct — there's no equivalent for a static schema used on its own, since a preprocessor's position is only meaningful relative to a specific struct's composition. `record()`'s `key` schema doesn't support a custom preprocessor either — record keys are always plain strings already, and only the built-in string table applies to them.

 ## Error Shape